Welcome to Bhutan!

 Overnight in Paro.

-After breakfast, your driver will pick you up at the hotel and proceed for city tour.
+The driver will pick you up at the hotel and proceed for city tour.
 The tours will cover the Drukgyel Dzong (Presently closed for tourist), Ta Dzong (National Museum-Closed on Saturday, Sunday & National Holiday), Rinpung Dzong, Kyichu Lhakhang (Monastery),

 An optional tour can be arranged with an extra cost.
 Please do let us know.